At a Glance

 - Qualifications: Must have an apprenticeship in Aircraft Maintenance and knowledge of electrical systems.

-- Other info: Located at RAF Valley, this role requires security clearance and offers Monday to Friday hours.
+- Other info: Located at RAF Valley, Monday to Friday, with opportunities for career growth.

 On behalf of our client, we are seeking to recruit an Aircraft Electrical Fitter on an initial 12-month contract.
 As the Aircraft Electrical Fitter, you will be working for the largest helicopter manufacturer.